howardroark/pollinate/README.md

 #### The Pollen

 The Pollen is pretty much just a vessel to get the data to the Flower.
 Much like how pollen works in nature.
-It can also be supplied as a local file.
+It can be supplied as an HTTP JSON endpoint or as a local file.

 #### The Data